digshake/CSJavaWUSTL/_sources/Module5-Methods/assignment.rst

 * They allow us to break complex problems into smaller, more manageable parts.
 It makes it possible for a single person to write a complex program by working on one small part at a time and ensuring that the small parts can be combined together.

 * They allow code to be re-used.
 In this case we will do some operations repeatedly and rather than copying/pasting code you can just write a method once (one copy of the code) and call it as-needed.

-.. _2D Array For X,Y Positions.
-1D Array For Boolean Zombie State.:

-**2D Array For X,Y Positions.
-1D Array For Boolean Zombie State.**

-In this assignment, we will now use a two-dimensional array of ``doubles`` to store our coordinate data.
-Like before, each index (row index) will represent a single item.
-Rather than using different arrays for the x and y coordinates, we’ll instead use two columns of a two dimensional array.
-Column 0 will contain the x coordinate and column 1 will contain the y coordinate.
-We will still keep the zombie state in a ``boolean`` array, as it uses a separate data type.

 "Magic" Numbers and Constants
 -----------------------------